anwaukoni/Yellow-brick-road/README.md

 A brick breaker game

 How To Play:
-*Start game by clicking
+-Start game by clicking
-*Control user pad by moving mouse
+-Control user pad by moving mouse
-*Keep track of your lives\n
+-Keep track of your lives